 Derailleur Cage and Hanger

-In order to help preserve the life of the derailleur, Polygon kids bikes are equipped both sizes and models with a derailleur cage and a derailleur hanger.
+In order to help preserve the life of the derailleur, Polygon kids bikes are equipped with a derailleur cage and a derailleur hanger.
 Although cages add a little weight, they can be lifesavers in protecting derailleurs from being damaged or bent as a result of a crash or from simply setting the bike down onto the derailleur.

 The cage is a rounded metal bar that surrounds the more exterior portion of the derailleur to prevent the derailleur from being damaged upon impact.
 The vast majority of kids’ bikes are compatible with derailleur cages, but they do not come standard on most bikes.